Sye Raa Narasimha Reddy: Casting

 Soon after the launch of the film, Vijay Sethupathi and Amitabh Bachchan was hired to play a crucial role in the film, marking their debuts in the Telugu film industry.
-Kiccha Sudeep, Jagapathi Babu and Nayanthara were hired to play pivotal characters.
+Sudeepa, Jagapathi Babu and Nayanthara were hired to play pivotal characters.
 Bachchan was essayed to play a short role of Chiranjeevi's mentor in the film, while Vijay Sethupathi's role was reported to be a close aide of the protagonist.
-Tamannaah was hired to play the second female lead in April 2018.
+Tamannaah Bhatia was hired to play the second female lead in April 2018.
 Chiranjeevi's niece Niharika Konidela, was hired for a crucial sequence in September 2018.
 In May 2019, Anushka Shetty was confirmed to play a cameo role in the film.
-She was reportedly playing the role of Rani Lakshmi Bai, in which the story was narrated through her perspective.
+She was reportedly playing the role of Rani Lakshmibai, in which the story was narrated through her perspective.

 Crew

 Cinematographer Ravi Varman who was initially signed for the project, was replaced by R. Rathnavelu, after he walked out of the project due to schedule conflicts.
 Rajeevan was signed to do production designing.
 Anju Modi, Uthara Menon, Sushmitha Konidela was signed to work as costume designers.
-London-based stunt choreographers Greg Powell, Lee Whittaker, and Ram Lakshman choreographed the action sequences.
+London-based stunt choreographers Greg Powell, Lee Whittaker and Ram Lakshman choreographed the action sequences.